Locker Room Talk: Exploring Bisexuality

 15. Accept you will make mistakes.
 Know your boundaries.
 Like what are you ok with, what’s off the table sexually speaking?
 Have an intention.
 Be good to people, sometimes when people experiment they will do things they wouldn’t normally do.
 Don’t treat people like your object.
 They don’t owe you anything.
 Be upfront and honest about it. -Andrea

-Kelli’s Final Thoughts
+Kelli’s Final Thoughts on Bisexuality

 Listen, ladies, I totally get it!
 Almost any time we’re trying something new, especially in the area of sex (and bisexuality), it can be extremely nerve-racking and overwhelming.
-Here’s the thing, sex is still sex- regardless of the gender or the body it’s happening with, and sex is largely intuitive.
+Here’s the thing, women’s sexuality is still sex- regardless of the gender or the body it’s happening with, and sex is largely intuitive.
 Meaning your body knows just what to do, which is, WHATEVER feels good and right to YOU.

 We can most certainly pump you full of tips, tricks, and encouragement, but at the end of the day, it all comes back to how mentally and emotionally prepared you are to let go and give into an incredibly sensual and intimate experience with another female.
 If it’s something that you’ve felt compelled to do, then I say, give it a go and find out where your sexuality falls on the spectrum.
 Try to be careful about your self-judgements on this one lovelies.
 And hold off on labeling yourself.
 You can absolutely have girl sex without identifying as gay or bisexual or hungry or tired or anything else.